Ensuring the quality and safety of street food in Vietnam is easier said than done

 The circular states, for example, that the water used to prepare instant food and drinks at street food establishments must be in accordance with technical regulations of the Ministry of Health.
 Furthermore, street food vendors must be “clean and neat” and, when they are in direct contact with food and drinks, they must use disposable gloves.
 Also, tables, chairs and cabinets used for the sale of food and beverages must be at least 60 centimeters from the ground.
 In terms of certification, street food vendors are officially required to have a certificate of training on food safety knowledge, as well as a health certificate issued by the local health authorities.

 In order to make sure these rules are actually complied with in practice, the government has issued another decree in 2013 on the sanctions for violating food safety regulations.
 According to this decree, such sanctions may include: cautions, monetary fines, forcible destruction of food, compensation for the costs of food poisoning, and withdrawal of food safety certificates.
 To give you some examples, a fine of between VND300,000 and VND500,000 can be imposed for failing to ensure that chopsticks are sufficiently clean, and a fee of between VND500,000 and VND1 million can be imposed for using water that fails to meet the technical regulations on food safety.
 If unsafe food leads to food poisoning, a street vendor may be fined between VND1 and VND2 million.
+Whenever possible, a water purifier should be used.

 Rules and regulations aside, in Vietnam it often boils down to the implementation and enforcement of the law.
 One of the issues in this regard has been the unclear separation of tasks and powers between the various ministries and government agencies that are involved.
 Despite recent joint efforts by the Ministry of Health, the Ministry of Agriculture and Rural Development and the Ministry of Industry and Trade and the use of inter-disciplinary inspection teams, food safety is unfortunately still a matter of concern to many people in Vietnam.
 Not just because of the risk of food poisoning, but also because of hidden, more serious issues, such as the use of forbidden pesticides.
 On the other hand, recent reports by the World Health Organization show that Vietnam is making good progress on food safety.
 Furthermore, food safety is also on the agenda for the various free trade agreements that Vietnam is currently negotiating.